Watchdog lambasts European Commission over top job choice

-BRUSSELS (AP) — The European Union’s official transparency watchdog says the European Commission put public trust at risk by fast-tracking the appointment of a protege of its president, Jean-Claude Juncker, to a top job.
+BRUSSELS (AP) — The European Union’s official transparency watchdog said Tuesday that the EU’s powerful executive Commission put public trust at risk by fast-tracking the appointment of a protege of its president, Jean-Claude Juncker, to a top job.

-Martin Selmayr, Juncker’s former head of Cabinet, was appointed Commission Secretary-General in February at a meeting that saw him promoted twice within minutes.
+Martin Selmayr, Juncker’s former head of Cabinet, was appointed secretary-general in February at a meeting that saw him promoted twice within minutes.

-Accusing the European Commission of “maladministration,” European Ombudsman Emily O’Reilly said Tuesday that the move “risked jeopardizing the hard won record of high EU administrative standards and consequently, the public trust.”
+Even EU commissioners — who are responsible for policy files ranging from the economy to trade, the environment and energy — publicly admitted surprise at the speed with which the nomination was handled.
+Many weren’t aware that the promotion was planned in advance, by Juncker himself.

-Selmayr now runs the European Commission — which has around 33,000 employees and whose commissioners are appointed, not elected — and so wields strong influence over the EU’s agenda and policy priorities.
+Accusing the European Commission of “maladministration,” European Ombudsman Emily O’Reilly said that the way the appointment was handled “risked jeopardizing the hard won record of high EU administrative standards and consequently, the public trust.”

 Most Read Business Stories